veryraregaming/Huawei-Router-Band-Tool/README.md

-# Huawei Band Optimiser
+# Huawei Router Band Tool

-A powerful tool for Huawei CPE Pro 2 routers that optimises band selection to maximise signal quality and internet speeds.
+A powerful tool for optimising band selection to maximise signal quality and internet speeds on Huawei CPE Pro 2 routers.

 ## Features